marzo20/Jump-Mario/README.md

 ## MVP Goals
 - Render the starting point of race
 - Render the characters who are joining the race
-- Render the hurdles which is going to be obstacles
+- Render the koopa shells which is going to be obstacles
 - Make the player able to run
 - Make the player able to jump and pass the koopa shells
 - Stop the game if Mario couldn't passed the shells